macrael/webnull/README.md

 Above, example.com will be added to your hosts file and routed to localhost.
 The next time you try to visit example.com your browser won't be able to find it.

+Later, `sudo webnull allow example` will re-allow access to the site for five minutes.

+See `webnull -h` for full usage.

 Dev Mode
 --------------
 `$ cp /etc/hosts dummyhosts`